Reusable. Breathable. Adjustable. Washable.

-Halo Dish Covers are the perfect eco-friendly replacement for plastic wrap and aluminum foil when storing leftovers in your fridge, bringing a dish to pass, or dining outdoors.
+Halo Dish Covers are the perfect eco-friendly replacement for plastic wrap and aluminum foil when storing leftovers in your fridge, bringing a dish to pass, dining outdoors or a hostess gift.

 This rectangularly shaped cover is perfect for oval and rectangle dishes with small or no handles.
-This piece is part of Halo's UtensilsSeries.
-It features a screen=printed interpretation of kitchen utensils in fossil grey.
-This piece was designed by Chelsea Gordon, a young, South African artist.
+This piece is part of Halo's Butterflies & Dragonflies Series designed by South African artist Nicole Peach.